union organizing - frequently asked questions

 A union campaign typically begins with one or more unions reaching out to employees to determine if there is interest in joining a union.
 There may be meetings held by the union, information distributed, and other efforts to reach employees.
 If a union is able to obtain cards signed by at least 30% of a proposed bargaining unit indicating that they want to join the union, they provide the cards to the Michigan Employment Relations Commission (MERC).
 A “bargaining unit” is a group of employees who share a community of interest.
 MERC then verifies the cards, determines whether the proposed bargaining unit is appropriate and if cards are verified and the bargaining unit composition is approved, MERC conducts a secret-ballot election.
 If a majority of those in the bargaining unit who choose to vote do so in favor of the unit, the entire unit becomes unionized.

 Alternatively, in campaigns in which a “card check process” (or voluntary recognition process) is used, a union or unions then will approach employees about signing a card, authorizing that union to represent the employee for collective bargaining purposes on mandatory subjects of bargaining of wages, hours and working conditions.
 Then, when a majority of employees in a particular unit sign the card, the employer agrees to recognize that union as the bargaining representative of that unit.
-There is no election – the card is the employee’s sole voice on the matter.
-The Board of Trustees resolution states that the University will use the voluntary recognition process.
+In the event of a card check process, there is no election - the card is the employee's sole voice on the matter.
+The Board of Trustees resolution states that the University will use the voluntary recognition process if requested by a union or unions.

 Once a union has been recognized, the employer is required to bargain over your terms and conditions of employment with your union representative.
 That bargaining will result in what is referred to as a “collective bargaining agreement,” which is an agreement between the University and the union that outlines terms and conditions of employment.